UNSW-CEEM/NEMOSIS/README.md

                                          filter_values=(['SA1'],))
 ```

-#### Data from static csv tables
+#### Data from static tables
-Static csv tables do not include a time column and cannot be filtered by start and end time.
+Static tables do not include a time column and cannot be filtered by start and end time.

 You can view the dynamic tables available by printing the NEMOSIS default settings.
 To learn more about each static
 table visit the wiki.